 If you were to look in my pantry you might be surprised to know that gluten-free baking is really not my thing.
 I don’t usually worry about gluten and have no real reason to be worried about it.
-But in my pantry I have all the weird and unusual ingredients that usually go with gluten-free things – coconut flour, sorghum flour, xantham gum, brown rice flour.
+But in my pantry, I have all the weird and unusual ingredients that usually go with gluten-free things – coconut flour, sorghum flour, xantham gum, brown rice flour.
 I just love the feeling that I can make anything on a whim.
 I like being well stocked.
-So I tend to grab things when I’m out shopping that I might have seen in a recipe once, somewhere because you-never-know-when-you-might-need-it.
+So I tend to grab things when I’m out shopping that I might have seen in a recipe once, somewhere because of you-never-know-when-you-might-need-it.

 Raspberry Crumb Bars